 - 6 to 10 large eggs

 - 1 tablespoon fleur de sel, coarse kosher salt or any large-grain salt

 - 1. Place the eggs in a pot just large enough to hold them without crowding them and add enough cold water to cover them.
 Bring the water to a gentle boil over medium heat.
 Simmer the eggs for 12 minutes.
 Using a strainer or slotted spoon, remove the eggs and place them in a bowl of ice water until they can be easily handled.
 Reserve the cooking water.

 - 2. Using the back of a spoon, lightly tap each shell all over until it is covered with a cobweb of cracks.

-- 3. Bring the water used to cook the eggs back to a boil.
+- 3. Bring the cooking water for the eggs back to a boil.
 Add the tea leaves, Chinese five-spice powder, and salt.
 With a slotted spoon, add the eggs.
-Cover, turn the heat to low, and simmer for 1 hour.
-Remove the pot from the heat.
-Steep the eggs in the covered pot for 30 minutes.
+Cover, turn the heat to low, and gently simmer for 1 hour.
+Remove the pot from the heat and let the eggs steep in the covered pot for 30 minutes.
 Remove the eggs from the water and let them cool.

-- 4. To serve, shell the tea eggs.
-Eat whole, halved lengthwise, or quartered.
+- 4. To serve, remove the shells from the tea eggs.
+Eat the eggs whole, halved lengthwise, or quartered.
 Their flavor is best enjoyed within 24 hours.

 Chinese Tea Eggs Recipe © 2008 Sara Perry.
 Photo © 2008 Alison Miksch.
 All rights reserved.